-Nausea is a self-reported sensation but unless it is clearly defined for the patient, particularly in epidemiological studies and drug trials, there is a potential for confusion.
-Firstly, reporting of the symptom needs to be specifically requested to avoid the practice of merging the terms nausea, retching and vomiting into a single adverse event.
-Secondly, the patient will base their understanding of the word on what they have been told nausea feels like (most likely originally by a parent or a clinician) or their previous experience of nausea (most likely in motion sickness); this may also be influenced by cultural and linguistic differences.
-Thirdly, symptoms which can occur with nausea or independently such as lack of desire to eat, dyspepsia and epigastric discomfort short of overt pain may or may not be reported as nausea.
+word on what they have been told nausea feels like (most likely originally by a parent or a clinician) or their previous experience of nausea (most likely in motion sickness); this may also be influenced by cultural and linguistic differences.
+Thirdly, symptoms that can occur with nausea or independently such as lack of desire to eat, dyspepsia, and epigastric discomfort short of overt pain may or may not be reported as nausea.
 These problems are compounded by the lack of a validated diagnostic biomarker for nausea although elevated plasma vasopressin and gastric dysrhythmia are associated with nausea.

-It has been proposed to use pictograms to improve digestive tract symptom assessment, helping to minimize linguistic and translation issues - particularly important when assessing comparability of symptom reporting from a global pandemic where cultural perceptions and understanding of nausea may complicate accurate reporting.
+It has been proposed to use pictograms to improve digestive tract symptom assessment, helping to minimize linguistic and translation issues-particularly important when assessing comparability of symptom reporting from a global pandemic where cultural perceptions and understanding of nausea may complicate accurate reporting.

-The literature contains multiple definitions of nausea (see Table 1.1 for 30 definitions from the literature) which may be associated with different body areas (e.g. head, chest, epigastrium).
+The literature contains multiple definitions of nausea (table 1.1, for 30 definitions from the literature), which may be associated with different body areas (e.g. head, chest, and epigastrium).
 Here, we define nausea as "a self-reported, unpleasant sensation associated with the desire to vomit or the feeling that vomiting is imminent".
-Although vomiting is easier to define (the forceful oral expulsion of upper digestive tract contents) it may be identified incorrectly and used interchangeably with retching (unproductive, forceful, externally visible, rhythmic contractions of thoracic and abdominal muscles usually preceding vomiting) and can be confused with intense gastroeophageal reflux.
+Although vomiting is easier to define (the forceful oral expulsion of upper digestive tract contents), it may be identified incorrectly and used interchangeably with retching (unproductive, forceful, externally visible, rhythmic contractions of thoracic, and abdominal muscles usually preceding vomiting) and can be confused with intense gastroesophageal reflux.
 Nausea and vomiting can be reported as a single entity (nausea or vomiting, nausea and/or vomiting) although they are a sensation and motor act respectively.

-However, in reviewing the publications where data on the incidence of both nausea and vomiting have been collected it is clear that both can be an early "acute" symptom of COVID-19.
-Detailed data needs to be collected on the incidence of N & V at all stages of SARS-CoV-2 infection.
+However, in reviewing the publications where data on the incidence of both nausea and vomiting have been collected, it is clear that both can be an early "acute" symptom of COVID-19.
+Detailed data need to be collected on the incidence of N & V at all stages of SARS-CoV-2 infection.
 We highlight four important issues related to the epidemiology.

 1. Nausea and vomiting need to be reported separately.
-In the studies where this has been done the incidences are either identical (e.g., 1% vs. 1% 1; 5% vs. 5%; 3.7% vs. 3.7% ) or higher than for vomiting (e.g., 10.1% vs. 3.6%; 17.3% vs. 5.0%; 26.4% vs. 15.4 % 25-27 A similar equivalence in the incidence of nausea and vomiting is seen for SARS and MERS where the overall incidences of both are higher at ~20%12.
-Although the data on COVID-19 are limited, the incidence of nausea appears to be highly variable with a range of 1%-30% (Figure 1).
-Our literature analysis of 41 studies of >12000 COVID-19 patients (including children) in which nausea and/or vomiting data was reported, showed that the median incidence of nausea was 10.5% and that of diarrhoea reported in the same studies was 11%; the latter comparable to the prevalence of 10.4% reported in a recent systematic review but higher than in some other studies.
-These findings support the view that nausea and diarrhoea should be given equal prominence as symptoms.
-Notably, the median incidence of vomiting was (Figure 1), an incidence comparable with the 6.9% reported for abdominal pain in a systematic review/meta-analysis.
-It should be noted that as far as we are aware separate detailed data on the incidence of nausea and vomiting in males and females has not been published and apart from the studies in children there is no detailed age-stratified symptom data.
+In the studies where this has been performed, the incidences are either identical (e.g. $1\% vs 1\sqrt[6]{1}$ ; $5\% vs 5\%^{23}$ ; $3.7\% vs 3.7\%^{24}$ ) or higher than for vomiting (e.g. 10.1% vs 3.6%; 17.3% vs 5.0%; 26.4% vs 15.4% $^{25-27}$ A similar equivalence in the incidence of nausea and vomiting is seen for SARS and MERS where the overall incidences of both are higher at $\sim 20\%$ .
+Although the data on COVID-19 are limited, the incidence of nausea appears to be highly variable with a range of $1-30\%^{23,26}$ (Figure 1).
+Our literature analysis of 41 studies of >12,000 COVID-19 patients (including children) in which nausea and/or vomiting data was reported, showed that the median incidence of nausea was 10.5% and that of diarrhea reported in the same studies was 11%; the latter comparable with the prevalence of 10.4% reported in a recent systematic review but higher than in some other studies.
+These findings support the view that nausea and diarrhea should be given equal prominence as symptoms.
+Notably, the median incidence of vomiting was 7% (Fig. 1), an incidence comparable with the 6.9% reported for abdominal pain in a systematic review/meta-analysis.58 It should be noted that as far as we are aware, separate detailed data on the incidence of nausea and vomiting in male and female patients have not been published and apart from the studies in children, there is no detailed age-stratified symptom data.